vczh-libraries/Document/Cpp.md

 - [ ] optional `template<>` on members defined outside of classes.
 - [ ] type alias recursion
 - [ ] value alias recursion
-- [ ] Using a template class, which has default template argument values in forward declaration, but not in implementation.
-  - [ ] Class
-  - [ ] Function
-  - [ ] Type alias
-  - [ ] Value alias

 ### Bugs